mubeendev3/typescript-projects/02-NumberGuessingGameProject/readme.md

 ## Issues

-If you encounter any issues or have suggestions, please message me on the [GitHub](https://github.com/mubeendev3).
+If you encounter any issues or have suggestions, please message me on [GitHub](https://github.com/mubeendev3).